CLOSED CHURCHES WITHIN THE

 Journal references:

-permission to sell; proceeds to be loan without interest to Rome
+be loan without interest to Rome

 Brief History: